choria-legacy/mcollective-sshkey-security/README.md

 ## Configuration

-The sshkey security plugin can be enabled by setting the 'security' field in both the client and server configuration files.
+The sshkey security plugin can be enabled by setting the 'securityprovider' field in both the client and server configuration files.

-    security = sshkey
+    securityprovider = sshkey

 ## Server configuration